Information Technology (with Foundation Year)

 About the course

-Our Information Technology degree prepares you to meet the needs of a wide range of organisations, emphasising the development of a variety of technologies, especially web and mobile technologies that are increasingly becoming a part of our everyday lives.
-During your studies, you will have opportunities to develop computational thinking and a systems approach to formulating, analysing and solving complex problems.
+This Information Technology degree equips you with the skills to meet the needs of modern organisations, with a focus on developing a wide range of technologies.
+The Information Technology course places particular emphasis on web and mobile technologies, which play a vital role in everyday life.
+Throughout your studies, you will also build computational thinking and apply a systems approach to analysing and solving complex problems.

 Course structure